A General Framework for Design-Based Treatment Effect Estimation in Paired Cluster-Randomized Experiments: A General Framework for Design-Based Estimation

-Table~\ref{tab:compare} summarizes the estimation framework: it includes the estimate of $d_i$ , our notation for the imputation strategy, and a reference to the original equation in this chapter for each estimator.
-See Appendix~\ref{chpt:appn_pcrt3b} for detailed calculations.
-The Horvitz-Thompson estimator is the trivial case of estimating $d_i$ with 0, so we write $\hat{\tau}^{HT}[\emptyset] = \hat{\tau}^{IDPD}[0,\emptyset]$.
+The Horvitz-Thompson estimator is the trivial case of estimating $d_i$ with 0, so we write $\hat{\tau}^{HT}[\emptyset] = \hat{\tau}[0,\emptyset]$.
 The H\'ajek estimator is an IDPD estimator, estimating the sum of cluster-mean potential outcomes (\hlcol{spiritblue!80}{$A_i$}) in each pair with a weighted average of the observed outcomes across all pairs.
-Therefore, we can write $\hajek = \hat{\tau}^{IDPD}[\mbox{LAI wMI}, \emptyset]$ to indicate leave-\textbf{all-in} (LAI), weighted mean imputation.
-Notably this weighted average is a H\'ajek estimator of the \hlcol{spiritblue!80}{$A_i$}.
+Therefore, we can write $\hajek = \hat{\tau}[\mbox{LAI wMI}, \emptyset]$ to indicate leave-\textbf{all-in} (LAI), weighted mean imputation.
+Notably, this weighted average is a H\'ajek estimator of the \hlcol{spiritblue!80}{$A_i$}.
 The AMW estimator uses leave-one-\textbf{in} (LOI) instead of leave-one-\textbf{out} (LOO) mean imputation, estimating the sum of cluster-mean potential outcomes in pair $i$ with the sum of the observed mean outcomes \textit{in} pair $i$.
-Therefore, we write $\hat{\tau}^{AMW}[\emptyset] = \hat{\tau}^{IDPD}[\mbox{LOI MI}, \emptyset]$.
+Therefore, we write $\hat{\tau}^{AMW}[\emptyset] = \hat{\tau}[\mbox{LOI MI}, \emptyset]$.
 The WLS-P estimator incorporates an estimate of the difference in cluster-mean potential differences (\hlcol{maize!60}{$B_i$}) in addition using LOI mean imputation.
-Therefore, we can write $\wlsp= \hat{\tau}^{IDPD}[\mbox{LOI MwDI}, \emptyset]$, where ``wD'' alludes to the weighted estimate for the difference in cluster-mean potential differences.
-This notation emphasizes the different imputation strategies, however we will continue to refer to the estimators in the same manner as the chapter thus far in the following discussion.
+Therefore, we can write $\wlsp= \hat{\tau}[\mbox{LOI MwDI}, \emptyset]$, where ``wD'' alludes to the weighted estimate for the difference in cluster-mean potential differences.
+This notation emphasizes the different imputation strategies, however we will continue to refer to the estimators in the same manner as previously in the paper, in the following discussion.